SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-a-popup.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Miscellaneous

 #### How to open a popup
 To open a popup, inject `PopupService` and invoke `open` method.
 Provide a `PopupConfig` options object to control the appearance of the popup, like which component to show or the anchor where to attach the popup.
 When the popup is closed, the `Promise` emits the popup result (if any).
-Do not forget to register the component as `entryComponents` in your application module, so it is available at runtime.

 ```typescript
 @Component({...})